cyberbiont/vscode-sidenotes/README.md

 ### source document

 The extension uses VSCode 'toggle comment' action to generate anchors, so it allows extension to be agnostic about what language the document you are annotating is written in.
-Therefore, you can annotate any file format that allows comments inside it, you can even technically annotate markdown sidenote itself with other sidenotes over it (there's gotchas involved in this case though).
+Therefore, you can annotate any file format that allows comments inside it, so you can even technically annotate markdown content file itself!

-Nevertheless, it is recommended to set some restrictions as to what kind of files can be annotated, to speed up workspace-wide scan (which ihas to be performed on 'migrate' command, for example) by excluding certain extensions and directories.
-You can do it with appropriate glob (see [Configuration](#Configuration-options)).
+Nevertheless, it is recommended to set some restrictions as to what kind of files can be annotated, to speed up workspace-wide scan (which is performed by 'housekeeping' commands perform, for example) by excluding certain extensions and directories.
+You can do it with appropriate glob (see [Files filter](#Files-filter)).

 ### content files

 The extension expects your contents to be written in Markdown, so `.md` file is what is created on default when you add new sidenote.
 It's generally the best choice since it allows for simple editing and useful features such as code fences and syntax highliting.
-For markdown files you can choose between default VScode editor and Typora.
+You can set exact extension for file in contentFileExtension setting, .txt files are also allowed.

-If you want to display an image or some other type of html-supported content, you can do so by wrapping it inside markdown file.
+If you want to display an image or some other type of html-supported content, you can do so by stuffing it inside markdown file.

 ## Commands